freelawproject/free.law/content/free-law-project-joins-request-for-access-to-offline-pacer-documents.md

 Public.Resource.Org has done previously in several contexts.
-In addition we offer to host all the documents in a free public archive, at the [Internet Archive](http://archive.org), as we do now withÂ [RECAP](http://recapthelaw.org) documents.
-Free Law Project would also plan, ultimately, to incorporate the documents into our [CourtListener](https://courtlistener.com)Â platform, for even easier full-text searching and public accessibility.
+In addition we offer to host all the documents in a free public archive, at the [Internet Archive](http://archive.org), as we do now with [RECAP](http://recapthelaw.org) documents.
+Free Law Project would also plan, ultimately, to incorporate the documents into our [CourtListener](https://courtlistener.com) platform, for even easier full-text searching and public accessibility.

 The [National Law